mostjs/core/docs/concepts.rst

 Stream Failure vs. Application Errors
 `````````````````````````````````````

 Stream failures are different from *application errors*.
 A stream failure indicates that an event stream *cannot* produce more events.
 Application errors may or may not indicate an event stream failure.
-For example, an event stream representing messages arriving on a websocket *fails* if the websocket is disconnected unexpectedly due to a wifi drop.
-In contrast, an application error may occur in application logic that receives a websocket message and can't process because the message application state has changed.
+For example, an event stream representing messages arriving on a WebSocket *fails* if the WebSocket is disconnected unexpectedly due to a wifi drop.
+In contrast, an application error may occur in application logic that receives a WebSocket message and can't process because the message application state has changed.

-Application error handling is outside the scope of these docs, as it is applications-specific.
+Application error handling is outside the scope of these docs, as it is application-specific.
 However, there are some general strategies for dealing with application errors with event streams:

 * Use try/catch, `Promise catch() <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch>`_ to handle the application error and transform it into: